Our average visit is 3-4 hours, but you can easily spend an entire day at the Zoo and still have more to see. Explore our interactive map.

 Keep an eye out for roving naturalists and volunteers, who are dressed in bright blue shirts.
 They often have "touch stations" and other things to look at and are always happy to share interesting information about the animals.
 Consider becoming a volunteer and share your own interest with others!

 Bring binoculars so you can see animals REALLY close up.

-For the safety of animals and guests, bicycles, skateboards, rollerblades, and skates are not allowed inside the Zoo.
+For the safety of animals and guests, bare feet, bicycles, skateboards, rollerblades, and skates are not allowed inside the Zoo.

 Remember that all of the Zoo's animals are wild.
 Please don't feed any of the animals, or chase any of the naturally roaming animals.

 Check at the entrances when you arrive for announcements about new Zoo babies and other special events.